iguananaut/iguananaut.net/content/programming/github-labels-on-pull-requests.rst

 So anyways, TL;DR: I wrote `this Greasemonkey script <http://userscripts.org/scripts/show/185095>`_ to display and enable management of labels on pull requests.

-The most obvious place for this would be in the same place they appear on normal issues--the right sidebar next to the PR description, under the merge status:
+The most obvious place for this would be in the same place they appear on normal issues—the right sidebar next to the PR description, under the merge status:

 .. image:: https://raw.github.com/iguananaut/userscripts/master/github/labels_on_pull_requests/images/screenshot4.png